kl1nton/1_Applied_Basic_Science/1_Anatomy.md

 - Facial artery is a branch of External Carotid Artery that supplies structures of Face
 - Facial artery winds around Inferior Border of Mandible
 	- Anterior to Masseter Muscle
-	- Deep to the overlying Skin and Platysma Muscle
+	- Deep to overlying Skin and Platysma Muscle
-- Its pulsations can be felt as it crosses Mandible
+- Pulsations can be felt as it crosses Mandible

 ### Q1.3
 Which one of the following structures lies parallel and immediately deep to the carotid sheath in the neck?